PlayStation 5 vs Xbox Series X: Console Face-Off

 The Xbox Series X can be stood vertically on an attached stand, or horizontally… with the same attached stand.
 There are four small feet on its right side, but the bottom stand doesn't come off.
 It's permanently attached.
 Iti's fairly small, though, and not distracting.

 The PS5's stand is more complex.
-To attach it verticallyrequires screwing it into the system.
+To attach it vertically requires screwing it into the system.
 The stand rotates to reveal a compartment hiding the screw (and where you can store a protective cap covering the screw hole).
 You can also attach it horizontally to the rear of the system, but with no screw, it doesn't feel as secure and could move slightly if you reach around it to jostle cables.

 From a purely aesthetic perspective, the Xbox Series X is the clear winner here, though you'll see below that the PS5's design does enable some other advantages.